Abbeydauda20/Cost-optimization-ec2-ebs-snapshot/README.md

 Take snapshot at the end of month and keep for 12 month Take snapshot at the end of year and retain for 7 years

+using Time stamp
+If snapshot has not been used in 30 days or more, delete it if a volume is not attached to any instance and has not been used in 30 days archive it